DATA-BACKED GUIDE · UPDATED JULY 2026

 Fascias, soffits and guttering replacement cost in the UK

 Fascias, soffits and guttering usually get replaced together because the scaffold or access is already up and it makes sense to do the lot in one go.
 The price hangs on the length of your roofline, the number of storeys and how rotten the old timber underneath turns out to be.
-The real prices below come from actual prices, so you can gauge a quote against what people genuinely paid.
+The real prices on this page come from actual jobs, so you can gauge a quote against what people genuinely paid rather than a guess.

 The quick version

-• Doing fascias, soffits and guttering in one visit shares the scaffold cost across the whole job.
+- Doing fascias, soffits and guttering in one visit shares the scaffold cost across the whole job, rather than paying for access three separate times.

-• Hidden rot in the roof timbers can add labour once the old boards come off, so expect some flex.
+- Hidden rot in the roof timbers can add labour once the old boards come off, so treat the first quote as a starting point, not a fixed ceiling.

-• A tidy job includes new brackets and proper falls on the guttering, not just a cap over the old timber.
+- A tidy job includes new brackets and proper falls on the guttering, so water actually runs to the downpipe rather than just a cap fixed over the old timber.

 What people actually paid